-The customer journey in healthcare is broken in many ways.
 The outbreak of COVID-19 has highlighted many of these issues from a lack of equitable distribution of services to inconsistent information and testing options.

 I recently had the pleasure of discussing the issue on a panel hosted by Aurora Archer and Pamela Raitt of the Bellatrix Group, a consulting firm dedicated to driving change in health and wellness.
 The rock star line up included Kyana Brathwaite, Founder of KB CALS (Caring Advocacy & Liaison Services), Brendan Gallagher, Chief Connected Health Officer at Publicis Health and Ana Lopez, Sales Leader at Oracle.
 We tackled many of the core issues and discussed potential paths forward.